-Many of us can recall a time in our professional lives when we’ve been forced to suffer a “bad” intranet in existence at our workplace.
-What made the utilisation of that intranet a negative experience and why was it so damn frustrating?
+Many of us can recall a time in our professional lives when we’ve been forced to suffer a bad intranet in existence at our workplace.
+What made the utilisation of that intranet a negative experience?
+Why was it so damn frustrating?
 The answer to these questions usually comes down to our perception of the organisation we work for and the culture in which we are part of.

 For example, is the organisation genuinely supporting collaborative communication, openness and transparency?
 Does it adopt and drive a culture which values the provision of timely communication to their employees to ensure that everyone is informed of the important activities occurring throughout each day?
 Companies which are committed to such approaches are usually those who dedicate the time, effort, funding and talent towards developing and maintaining an effective Intranet platform on an ongoing basis.

 An effective intranet is a lot more than just a platform to share information.
 It’s a tool which enables clever file and document storage, as well as internal direct communication and messaging.
 This can be via multiple delivery platforms and operating systems.
 Interestingly, McKinsey (2012) reported that 38% of employee time is spent duplicating work which already exists within the organisation and 58% of people waste an hour a day looking for information.
 Atlassian (2015) believe that on average, an employee checks their email 36 times every hour.

 Alarmingly, Atlassian have also stated that on average, it takes 16 minutes for an employee to refocus on a task after handling another issue (which for example may have been triggered by an email).
 These are all incredibly powerful statistics which further emphasis the importance of creating and maintaining effective internal communication mechanisms.

 If these are some of the realities of the employee impacts of various communication mechanisms and how that relates to their daily workload and motivation, we need to also consider the multiple benefits of introducing collaboration and information management systems into your workplace.
 For example: